stati30241/sprig-workshop/beginner.md

 ```

 ### End, or the Beginning?
 We have now finished building a very simple game, and now it's your time to hack and expand the game any way you want.
+You can change the sprites, add more game mechanics and maybe check out the advanced version that goes over more features of Sprig.